navarral/swj2022-usability-paper/README.md

    1. `source venv/bin/activate`
    2. `pip install -r requirements.txt`
    3. `python swj2022-figures.py`
-4. The generations of the article's figures can also be traced in the following [Jupyter notebook](https://github.com/navarral/swj2022-usability-paper/blob/main/swj2022-figures-notebook.ipynb).
+4. The generation of the article's figures can also be traced in the following [Jupyter notebook](https://github.com/navarral/swj2022-usability-paper/blob/main/swj2022-figures-notebook.ipynb).